 I am a skeptic.

 I base my life and my beliefs around what I can observe and replicate.
 What I really needed to find was something that existed outside of those rules.
 And in this “I can’t believe I’m looking into this” moment, I started looking at videos of what were believed to be ghosts.
 Most were blurry or grainy.
 Some could have been a shadow or the wind.
 But I found enough information on the internet about these unexplained cases that my interest was piqued.
 This.
 This was the error in the code I was looking for.
-I started accumulating information and titled my project Hahnting, a play on my last name.

 But it’s not enough to observe and document.
 I wanted to share.
 I picked up photography as a means of documenting and sharing things that mattered to me.
 And I started creating graphics to explain what I was thinking or feeling.